 I became the CEO of our finances, dealing with what was going on in our finances day-to-day, while he became the Director of Goals, keeping us on track of our goals each month.
 You Need a Budget (YNAB) was also a lifesaver for us.
 We both had responsibilities for our spending and saving habits, but the separate roles gave us clear direction.
 Full disclosure – my husband is not a finance person, and I am, but even if you have no finance experience, you can still be successful in delegating roles if you remember to play to your strengths.

 Some couples want to keep their finances separate or have separate bank accounts and joint savings accounts or create a joint emergency fund.
-There’s no “right way” of partnering together on your finances, but you should set up clear financial roles and a system, so you make sure you’re both headed in the same direction.
+There’s no wrong way to partner together on your finances, but you should set up clear financial roles and a system, so you make sure you’re both headed in the same direction.

 Financial roles checklist: